nobohan/OpenArdenneMap/templates/README.md

 - in the svg file, write down the name of the map
 - in the svg file, import the marked trails list in the right Layer and optionnaly adapt it
 - in the svg file, import the map in the right Layer, scale it, move it
-- export the svg as png
+- export the svg as png : Easy?
 - transform the png in pdf (edit and run the img2pdf.bash)
 - make the thumbnail (edit and run the img2pdf.bash)
 - copy the thumbnail into hiking.osm repo